 Go Sales Shopping

 The post-Christmas sales are usually on from early January through to early February.
 You’ll see signs that say ‘Soldes’ where sales are taking place.
 Remember that many shops close on Sundays and Mondays as well as over lunch.
 It’s just something you get used to after a while.
+You can go sale shopping from 10 January through to 6 February 2024.

 You might also find boulangeries selling galettes de rois.
 This flaky pastry cake is filled with frangipane.
 Traditionally they’re sold in January and the first few days of February.